William Henry Harrison: 1836 presidential campaign

 Harrison was the western Whig candidate for president in 1836, one of four regional Whig party candidates.
-The others were Daniel Webster, Hugh L. White, and Willie P. Mangum.
+The others were Daniel Webster, Hugh Lawson White, and Willie P. Mangum.
 More than one Whig candidate emerged in an effort to defeat the incumbent Vice President Martin Van Buren, who was the popular Jackson-chosen Democrat.
-The Democrats charged that, by running several candidates, the Whigs sought to prevent a Van Buren victory in the electoral college, and force the election into the House.
-In any case the plan, if there was one, failed.
-In the end, Harrison came in second, and carried nine of the twenty-six states in the Union.
+The Democrats charged that, by running multiple candidates, the Whigs sought to prevent a Van Buren victory in the electoral college, and force the election into the House.
+If there was a plan, then it failed.
+Harrison finished in second, and carried nine of the twenty-six states in the Union.

 Harrison ran in all the non-slave states except Massachusetts, and in the slave states of Delaware, Maryland, and Kentucky.
 White ran in the remaining slave states except for South Carolina.
 Daniel Webster ran in Massachusetts, and Mangum in South Carolina.
 Van Buren won the election with 170 electoral votes.
 A swing of just over 4,000 votes in Pennsylvania would have given that state's 30 electoral votes to Harrison and the election would have been decided in the House of Representatives.

 1840 presidential campaign

 Harrison faced incumbent Van Buren as the sole Whig candidate in the 1840 election.
 The Whigs saw in Harrison a born southerner and war hero, who would contrast well with the aloof, uncaring, and aristocratic Van Buren.
 He was chosen over more controversial members of the party, such as Clay and Webster; his campaign highlighted his military record and focused on the weak U.S. economy caused by the Panic of 1837.

-The Whigs blamed Van Buren for the economic problems and nicknamed him "Van Ruin".
+The Whigs blamed Van Buren for the economic problems and dubbed him "Van Ruin".
 The Democrats, in turn, ridiculed the elder Harrison by calling him "Granny Harrison, the petticoat general", because he resigned from the army before the War of 1812 ended.
 They noted for the voters what Harrison's name would be when spelled backwards: "No Sirrah".
 They cast him as a provincial, out-of-touch old man who would rather "sit in his log cabin drinking hard cider" than attend to the administration of the country.
 This strategy backfired when Harrison and running mate John Tyler adopted the log cabin and hard cider as campaign symbols.
 Their campaign used the symbols on banners and posters and created bottles of hard cider shaped like log cabins, all to connect the candidates to the "common man".
 Freehling relates that, "One bitter pro-Van Buren paper lamented after his defeat, 'We have been sung down, lied down and drunk down.'
 In one sentence, this described the new American political process."